 A quick visit to Didi at her modest roadside stall, helps Marceline to ensure that both women and Didi’s younger son are okay.
 As a single mother from the Democratic Republic of Congo, Didi tries to make ends meet selling avocados, candies, peanuts, and other consumables.
 Her daughter hugs Marceline as soon as the nurse gets out of the car.
 All three family members are HIV positive.
 Didi and her daughter were sexually abused in their country over eight years ago.
-Alone and lost as a foreigner in South Africa, Didi was unable to take the pre-exposure prophylaxis pill to avoid infecting her son, of whom she was pregnant with at that moment.
-Since 2008, JRS addresses their needs and help the children to learn and understand about their illness.
+Alone and lost as a foreigner in South Africa, Didi was unable to take the pre-exposure prophylaxis pill to avoid infecting her son, with whom she was pregnant at that moment.
+Since 2008, JRS addresses their needs and helps the children to learn and understand their illness.

 Standing with refugees throughout all stages

 Back to the car, Floyd and Marceline head to Ivette’s home.
 Not much has changed for her since JRS’s visit last week.
-Ivette still struggles to get her medicine for her renal, diabetes, and hypertension problem.
+Ivette still struggles to get her medicine for her renal disease, diabetes, and hypertension problem.
 Dialysis or a transplant are not provided by public hospitals.
 “Mama, I am dying,” tells Ivette to Marceline.

 “JRS’s health service is important, because most of the time, when you are in a chronicle condition or if you have any kind of disease, you find yourself alone.
 And no one is on your side,” states Marceline regarding cases as Ivette’s.
 “We [JRS] are like a family member now for the people who are sick,” she expands, “if you are on the last stage of your life, we can go with you, the day you die we go to identify your body and give you a burial.”